bitcapital-hq/java-sdk/README.md

 ## Request Signing

-The Bitcapital SDK handles automatically the request signature when the OkHttp client is used.
+The Bitcapital SDK handles automatically the request signature when the OkHttp client is used in requests from the `bitcapital.getClient()` method.

-To generate a Request Signature manually using HMAC SHA256.
+To generate a Request Signature manually using HMAC SHA256, you can use the `RequestSigning` class, although the official recommendation is to let the SDK deal with authentication and signing for the requests.

 ```java
 String method = request.method().toUpperCase();